sharmohit/geocaching-app/README.md

   - User can keep notes about a specific geocache site (example: I found it by the water fountain; I searched all the trees but didn’t see anything, etc)
   - User can take a photo of the geocache site (or the item they found)

+## Task Lists
+- [ ] 1.
+Display a List of Geocaching Sites @MohitSharma(101342267)
+  - [ ] Create geocaching sites list screen
+  - [ ] Fetch the current location of the user’s device
+  - [ ] Display a list of geocaching sites that are near the fetched location

+- [ ] 2.
+Display the Nearby Geocaching Sites on a Map @JavteshSinghBhullar(101348129)
+  - [ ] Create map screen
+  - [ ] Display the nearby geocaching sites on a map with pins

+- [ ] 3.
+Show Details About a Specific Geocaching Site @MohitSharma(101342267)
+  - [ ] Create geocaching site detail screen
+  - [ ] Display the name of the cache, description of the item the person is searching and latitude and longitude

+- [ ] 4.
+Ability to Mark a Specific Geocaching Site as a “favorite” @JavteshSinghBhullar(101348129)
+  - [ ] Implement marking a specific geocaching site as a “favorite”

+- [ ] 5.
+Record Keeping Features @MohitSharma(101342267)
+  - [ ] User can track which geocache sites they have “in progress” or “completed”
+  - [ ] User can keep notes about a specific geocache site

+- [ ] 6.
+Record Keeping Features @JavteshSinghBhullar(101348129)
+  - [ ] User can take a photo of the geocache site (or the item they found)